Đề ôn thi Đề thi vào lớp 10 Tây Ninh môn Tiếng Anh - Mã đề TNI-48

 "I am trying to understand this new feature now," she said.

-1. She said that she was trying to understand this new feature then.
+1. She said that she is trying to understand that new feature then.

 2. She said that she was trying to understand that new feature then.